thingsboard/thingsboard.github.io/docs/pe/user-guide/reporting/reporting-getting-started.md

     1:
         image: /images/user-guide/reporting/reporting-getting-started/reporting-getting-started-heading-2-pe.png
         title: 'In the <b>editor</b>, under the <b>Text</b> field, type the title you want for the heading.
 In this example, we&#39;ll name it the same as the report template: "<b>Daily Devices Alarm Report</b>".
 If desired, you can adjust <b>font settings</b> such as size, style, or alignment to make your title stand out.
 Once done, click "<b>Apply</b>" to save the component.'
+    2:
+        image: /images/user-guide/reporting/reporting-getting-started/reporting-getting-started-heading-3-pe.png
+        title: 'First, let&#39;s add the "<b>Heading</b>" component.
+Locate it in the <b>report component library</b> and drag it into the <b>header content area</b> of your report.'
+    3:
+        image: /images/user-guide/reporting/reporting-getting-started/reporting-getting-started-heading-4-pe.png
+        title: 'In the <b>editor</b>, under the <b>Text</b> field, type the title you want for the heading.
+In this example, we&#39;ll name it the same as the report template: "<b>Daily Devices Alarm Report</b>".
+If desired, you can adjust <b>font settings</b> such as size, style, or alignment to make your title stand out.
+Once done, click "<b>Apply</b>" to save the component.'

 reporting-getting-started-rich-text:
     0: